DatSciR/intro_prog_fun/transmitting_science/exercises_solutions.md

 ## 10.1.1 Exercise

-Based on what it says in the definition about the `walk()` family, run this code and understand what it does.
+Based on the definition of the `walk()` family, run this code and understand what it does.

 ``` r
 penguins_nested <- penguins |>